Skip to main content

 Brief biography

 My primary research interests include systems-level data-driven decision making and the association between early elementary school teacher-student relationships and student engagement and student achievement.
-I am also a Certified Provider of Dr. Ross Greene's Collaborative and Proactive Solutions model for working with students with challenging behaviors.
-I live in Minnesota with my wife, Jess, five cats and two horses, and am an avid baseball and basketball fan, as well as a movie buff.
+I am also a Certified Provider and Trainer in Dr. Ross Greene's Collaborative and Proactive Solutions model for working with students with concerning behaviors.
+I live in Minnesota with my wife, Jess, four cats and a horse, and am an avid baseball and basketball fan, as well as a movie buff.

 Education